Originally published March 7, 2016, at 2:31 p.m., updated August 9, 2018

 National Juvenile Defender Center

-NJDC builds the capacity of the juvenile defense bar and improves access to counsel and quality of representation for children in the justice system.
+NJDC builds the capacity of the juvenile defense bar and improves access to counsel and the quality of representation for children in the justice system.

 Pretrial Justice Institute